 The MS in Product Development Engineering is an interdisciplinary degree program jointly offered by the Aerospace and Mechanical Engineering and the Daniel J. Epstein Industrial and Systems Engineering Departments.
-The Aerospace and Mechanical Engineering Department will manage this joint degree program.

 Developing new products is the essence of human intelligence in general, and engineering professions in particular.
 The growth of our economy has been largely determined by the engineer's performance and effectiveness in new product developments.
 The ever-increasing demands for product functions, coupled with low cost, high quality, and short lead-time requirements have made product development a very complex and inter-disciplinary activity.
 The recent high-tech revolutions and stringent environmental concerns have further contributed to the complexity of modern product development.
 There exists a great human resource need in the areas of new product developments.